 Our Accreditation More information of the Assessment of Practice Competencies

 Earn a minor in Social Work and you will become familiar with the social service system, major social welfare programs and elements of the profession of social work.
 The social work minor is an excellent choice for students interested in combining a primary academic area (major), such as sociology, political science, psychology, nonprofit studies, or Spanish or other language.

 The minor must be completed no later than the semester in which the student expects to graduate from their degree program.
 Paperwork for certification can be found in Room 205-C in the 1911 Building and should be completed no later than during the registration period for the student’s final semester at NC State.

-Residency Requirements: A minimum of 34 credit hours, including three practice courses, field preparation and fieldwork, must be completed at NC State's Department of Social Work BSW Program.
+Residency Requirements: A minimum of 34 credit hours, including three practice courses, field preparation and fieldwork, must be completed at NC State's School of Social Work BSW Program.